percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 RTP header field it can alter.

-Key Distributor: An entity that is a logical function which passes keying material and related information to endpoints and Media Distributor(s) that is appropriate for each.
+Key Distributor: An entity that is a logical function which distributes keying material and related information to trusted endpoints and Media Distributor(s), only that which is appropriate for each.
 The Key Distributor might be co-resident with another entity trusted with E2E keying material.

 Conference: Two or more participants communicating via trusted endpoints to exchange RTP flows through one or more Media Distributor.

+Call Processing: All tusted endpoints in the conference connect to it by a call processing dialog, such as with the Focus defined in the Framework for Conferencing with SIP [@RFC4353].

 Third Party: Any entity that is not an Endpoint, Media Distributor, Key Distributor or Call Processing entity as described in this document.

 # PERC Entities and Trust Model